substratusai/runbooks/docs/design.md

   resources: {...}
 status:
   uploadUrl: https://some-signed-url... # Controller populated this.
+  # FUTURE:
-  token: aklsdjfkasdljfs # Reported by the controller.
+  # token: aklsdjfkasdljfs # Jupyter notebook token reported by the controller.
 ```

 #### Future use case: Notebook to Model Trainer